5 Best Ways to Prevent Sunburn and How to Avoid It

 Of course, it is.

-Don’t let these health nuts and those that stay in the house all day scare you from something that provides for the lives we live.
+Don’t let these health nuts and those who stay in the house all day scare you from something that provides for the lives we live.

 The sun.